devth/devth.github.com/_drafts/2020-04-07-essentiality-of-open-source.md

 Progress would be significantly slowed.
-Instead of going from idea to `rails new` and having a proof of concept in a few hours or days you'd be reinventing the wheel for the nth time or scouring pricing information to figure out which stack strikes the right balance of time savings and cost savings.
-In other
-words: not building.
+Instead of going from idea to `rails new` and having a proof of concept in a few hours or days you'd be reinventing the wheel for the nth time or scouring pricing information to figure out which stack strikes the right balance of time vs cost savings.
+In other words: not building.

 ## It legitimizes your work